Smoked Prime Rib Recipe – Complete How To Guide [Pictures Included]

-Pour some of your favorite oil on the prime rib.
-Then, use a silicone brush to spread it around.
+Pour some of your favorite oil (olive oil, for example) on the prime rib.
+Then, use a silicone brush to spread it around the entire roast.
 Do not forget to coat the ends of the meat with oil as well.
 Let's face it.
 Seasonings are expensive, and there is nothing worse than seeing half of them laying in your preparation area after you move the meat.
 So, do not overlook the importance of this step as the oil helps the seasonings stay in place.

 The next step is to add the dry rub to the meat as this will boost the meat's natural flavor.
 Start by combining your ingredients in a small bowl.
 Then, sprinkle it generously on the meat.
 Do not forget to coat the ends as well.
 My personal theory is that you cannot add too much, so be very generous.